markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![Hero Image](assets/lesson-1/1200-hero-image.png)

 It doesn't look that great now, but we'll fix this later in the styling lesson.
 For now, our issue is complete so let's add and commit our work in this branch.
 We will make a slight change to our practiced Git workflow in this instance by pushing our local feature branch up to a remote feature branch.
-A good reason for this is to create a backup of our work just in case something accidentally happens to our local computer, like a lightning bolt or spilled coffee cup.
+A good reason for this is to create a backup of our work just in case something like a lightening bolt or spilled cup of coffee accidentally destroys our local computer.

 ```
 git push origin feature/hero-text